 You’ve bought a hummingbird feeder or made one yourself.
 You’ve put it in a nice spot in your yard where you can enjoy watching the hummingbirds from a window.
 There’s just one thing missing from this idyllic scene: the hummingbirds.
 Turns out this is not a case of “If you build it, they will come.”
-How do you let birds know you’re open for business?
+Here are some tips on how to attract hummingbirds.

 Getting the birds’ attention